CDCgov/template/code-of-conduct.md

  * I will not knowingly conceal, falsify, or remove information.
  * I understand that I can only use non-sensitive and/or publicly available data.
  * I understand that all passwords I create to set up accounts need to comply with CDC's password policy.
- * I understand that the stewards reserves the right to moderate all SDP-related data at any time.
+ * I understand that the stewards reserves the right to moderate all data at any time.

 ###Boundaries